JEMasonMedia/Bible-Verses-API/README.md

 I hope you enjoy this library.
 You can see a live demo of the php version at [https://joelemason.com/bible_verses/](https://joelemason.com/bible_verses/)

+(The project will be better organized in the future.)

 ## Table of Contents

 - [PHP Version](#php-version)